AndreyDobrovolskyOdessa/omnimino/README.md

 choose among games with (FigureWeightMax == 5) && (Goal == TOUCH_GOAL) && (FillRatio == 8)

+Only valid game record files are taken into consideration by select.game - those ones which content md5sum matches file name.
+If content md5sum doesn't match its file name, then file is encountered the preset for new game and new random figures sequence is generated.
+Such files may be accessed via select.preset utility.

-select.branch works with the same options and allows to choose game branches with the same parent.
+select.branch works with the same options and allows to list whole games branches with the same parent.
 May be useful for cleaning:

     rm $(./select.branch xxxxxxxx x x x x)